xapicohort/team-captivate-jslibrary/How to: Duration.md

             unfocusTime = new Date().getTime();
             //Dom output
             $('.unfocus').text(unfocusTime);
-            /*Now we just need to get the difference timeWhenWeFirstStartListening to unfocusTime Math.abs() is a method that turns negative integer into a positive integer (absolute value of a number) .
+            /*Now we just need to get the difference timeWhenWeFirstStartListening/focusTime to unfocusTime Math.abs() is a method that turns negative integer into a positive integer (absolute value of a number) .
 For instace if you start at 12:00 and unfocused at 12:03 the deficit would be -3 minutes but have and absoulute time of 3 total minutes*/ let milliseconds = Math.abs((focusTime - unfocusTime));
             //Dom output
             $('.delta').text(milliseconds)